Green Tea Benefits For Glowing, Supple Skin & How To Use It In Your Routine

 What exactly makes the brew so special, and how can you incorporate it into your regimen?
 Here, your green tea guide for the skin.
 Drink up!

 Benefits of drinking green tea for skin.

 What you consume shows up in your skin, full stop.
 That's why derms often praise a hydrating, high-fat, antioxidant-rich diet for glowing, supple skin.
 And in terms of antioxidant-rich players, green tea ranks pretty high on the list.

-Another review even found that drinking green tea (or applying it topically, which we'll get into later) helped inhibit UV-damage and oxidative stress—both of which can lead to early signs of skin aging, like hyperpigmentation, fine lines, and fragile, crepey skin.
+Another review even found that drinking green tea (or applying it topically, which we'll get into later) helped inhibit UV-damage and oxidative stress3—both of which can lead to early signs of skin aging, like hyperpigmentation, fine lines, and fragile, crepey skin.

 Which type of green tea is best for skin?

 Make sure to purchase high-quality green tea, if you can: 100% pure, organic and non-GMO.
 Read your labels to make sure there aren't any added flavors or ingredients (some common ones include soy lecithin, cornstarch, and corn syrup).

 As for matcha, green tea's jade-colored cousin, it's just as top-notch for skin—if not more so.
 It's grown in the shade, and the leaves are ground into a powder once harvested, which creates a more concentrated blend with a pea-green hue.
 In fact, one study found that matcha contained 137 times more EGCG than green tea4.
 Again, make sure to buy 100% pure and organic matcha if it's available to you, but it's a worthy sip for skin.

 Benefits of using green tea topically for skin.